 As an Irish citizen you have a range of rights including the right to enter and reside in Ireland.
 Being an Irish citizen means you are recognised as an Irish national and a citizen of the European Union.
 If you were born abroad and your parents or grandparents were Irish, you may be entitled to be an Irish citizen by birth or descent.

 You may find that housing is very expensive in Ireland, irrespective of whether you are thinking of renting or buying a home.
-If you want to buy a home in Ireland you need to be aware of the price trends in this country, the process by which houses are bought and sold and the initial costs that are involved.
+If you want to buy a home you need to be aware of the price trends in Ireland, the process by which houses are bought and sold and the initial costs that are involved.
 There are no restrictions on the purchase or rent of residential property or land.
 Rental accommodation comes in many forms including houses, flats and apartments.
 You will need to know about renting a home.
 The rights of tenants in Ireland do not include as much security of tenure as in other countries.

 If you are moving to Ireland you need to know about residency for tax purposes.
 You will also be entitled to certain income tax credits and reliefs.
 For example, tax relief is available for certain medical expenses.
 When you are opening a bank account in Ireland, you have to provide proof of your identity and of your address in Ireland.